w3f/Grants-Program/applications/Tao-Framework.md

 Tao Framework is designed to overcome the ultimate obstacle faced by blockchain technology which is scalability, especially running smart contact in the public blockchain.
 The main issue is the unstructured P2P network underline which causes the pubic network to impose hefty fees and per-block resource limits to avoid transaction gridlock.
 Polkadot as a popular cross-chaining solution, creates a network of interoperable blockchains to improve the transaction throughput but doesn't directly address the storage and computing capacity for running the smart contracts.

- Our approach is to deploy the decentralized smart contracts in a centralized but scalable cloud environment, so the framework is scalable on computing power, data storage, and transaction throughputs.
+ Our approach is to deploy the decentralized smart contracts in a centralized but scalable cloud environment, so the framework is scalable on computing power, data storage, and transaction throughputs.To encourage cooperation between the Nodes in the P2P network instead of competing with each other like in other public blockchains (e.g., Nakamoto consensus).
+Our Network nodes' size is fixed, the execution is processed synchronously, openly, and transparent, the payment model is separated from the consensus; thus, the nodes have no incentive to cheat.
+Moreover, each Node benefits from the fast and successful execution of transactions by all other nodes in the system.

 The framework will utilize the existing toolchain in Polkadot which is MoonBeam to build a decentralized environment for executing smart contracts on a fixed set of cloud notes synchronized by the proprietary consensus protocol POC ( Proof of Correctness).
 POC will be empowered by a smart contract deployed into the Eherium public blockchain network with an independent auditing software running to monitor and verify the workflow.